Poonam-Patil-29/Social-Media-Using-Java-JDBC/README.md

 * host - localhost
 * user - root
 * password - root
-Email is the Primary Key in userinformation and User_email is the Foreign key in user_post Table.
+Email is the Primary Key in userinformation and User_email is the Foreign key in user_post Table.<br>